GuikoMuna/DreamNavigator/README.md

 # DreamNavigator
-Implementation of graph algorithms in the map graph of the games "yume nikkie" and "yume 2kki"
+Implementation of graph algorithms in the map graph of the games "yume nikki" and "yume 2kki"